expressdev093/ReduxToolkitExample/README.md

 # ReduxToolkitExample
-Basic reduxtookit example with createAsyncThunk to reduc boilerplate code
+Basic reduxtookit example with Typescript and createAsyncThunk to reduce boilerplate code